Skelmis/Hermes/home/templates/projects/notes.md

 ---

 Have the file as shown to the user be relative to the uploaded folder, not the path its downloaded to disk

+---

+Add scan number to vulns with a filter by in overview page Setting modal to delete a specific scan number

+Add the ability to re-pull new content from git backed projects

+Add the ability to auto pull & re scan every X